scikit-learn/enhancement_proposals/slep006/proposal.rst

 fit parameters to their base estimator when fitting.
 Yet a number of important use cases are currently not supported.

-Features we currently do not support and which to include:
+Features we currently do not support and wish to include:

 * passing sample properties (e.g. `sample_weight`) to a scorer used in cross-validation